Ricky Rouse Has A Gun is coming to paperback so we thought we’d throw a little party in honour of our favourite cartoon counterfeit.

 2014 marks the centenary of the the First World War; one hundred years have passed but only a handful of comics have recorded the stories and atrocities felt by all nations involved in the world changing conflict.
 From the trenches to POW camps, from one ‘side’ to another, To End All Wars “aspires to free WWI from the censorship imposed by London and Berlin before the first man fell, blinkers that still cramp our reading of this holocaust.
 Offered up by creators working in a medium that was barely a foetus in 1914, it is our humble tribute to the ten million combatants sacrificed… for what?”

 Thumbnails from The Bitter Harvest by Johnny McMonagle

-Join Pat Mills and other creators from the anthology for a launch party to celebrate the release of this historic work.
-The party kicks off on the 20th of August, between 7-9pm, and as always if you’d like to reserve a signed copy of the book send an email to firstname.lastname@example.org
+Join the creators from this anthology for a launch party to celebrate the release of this historic work.
+The party kicks off on the 20th of August, between 7-9pm, and as always if you’d like to reserve a signed copy of the book send an email to email@example.com